Celebrating 75 years of SUNY JCC, From 75 to 1

 No. 74 - Notable 1974 Graduate Dennis Webster

-No. 74 in our 75-to-1 75th anniversary countdown is the graduation year of 1974 alumnus Dennis Webster, a local radio staple for more than 50 years on WJTN in Jamestown and longtime host and supporter of the regional High School Bowl competition that takes place on our Jamestown Campus.
+The graduation year of alumnus Dennis Webster was 1974.
+Webster was a local radio staple for more than 50 years on WJTN in Jamestown and longtime host and supporter of the regional High School Bowl competition that takes place on our Jamestown Campus.

 We're proud of the thousands and thousands of graduates SUNY JCC has produced over the past 75 years.
 Besides radio hosts, they have become doctors, nurses, government leaders, judges, teachers, coaches scientists, and even famous musicians.